KhushbooKhatri/python-for-data-science_cognitive/README.md

 # python-for-data-science_cognitive
-It consist of peer-graded assignment of python for data science , Coursera
+It consist of peer-graded assignment of python for data science